Models of Contextual Theology

 Models of Contextual Theology is a book written by Stephen B. Bevans which argues that all Christian theology is contextual and identifies six dominant models of contextual theology.

 History

-Bevans first sketched out his ideas of various models of contextualization through his time as a missionary in the Philippines and when he was teaching at the Catholic Theological Union.
+Bevans first sketched out his ideas of various models of contextualization through his time as a missionary in the Philippines and when he was teaching at Catholic Theological Union.

-These ideas were expanded to a book, first published in 1992, which included five models: translation, anthropological, praxis, synthetic, and transcendental.
-This was revised and expanded in 2002 to include a sixth model, the countercultural model.
+These ideas were expanded into Models, first published in 1992, which included five models: translation, anthropological, praxis, synthetic, and transcendental.
+The book was revised in 2002 to include a sixth model, the countercultural model.